 Wilmington University helps students stay on track to earning a degree with its Guided Pathway program.
 The goal is to get students into their chosen jobs as quickly as possible.
 WilmU offers over 130 online programs.
 Associate, bachelor’s, and master’s degrees are offered in fields such as family science and communication.

 Wilmington University is accredited by the Middle States Commission on Higher Education.

-Delaware’s size isn’t holding anyone back!
-The state has a number of excellent institutions, and has connected with many other states to offer additional programs to its residents at affordable rates.
+Delaware’s size isn’t holding anyone back.
+The state has a number of excellent institutions and has connected with many other states to offer additional programs to its students at affordable rates.

 Delaware students also have access to apply to a multitude of financial aid programs to help ease the financial burden.
 If you’re interested in one of Delaware’s degree programs, you can start researching accredited online colleges in the state to start your journey.